-In an effort to curb lawsuits regarding birth injuries and other medical malpractice issues surrounding labor and delivery, many hospitals are now requiring obstetricians perform C-section, even when they aren’t medically necessary.
-Indeed, the number of C-sections performed yearly has increased over 25 percent since 1971 – an increase that many hold is not only unnecessary, but incredibly dangerous.
+In an effort to curb lawsuits regarding birth injuries and other medical malpractice issues surrounding labor and delivery, many hospitals are now requiring obstetricians to perform C-section, even when they aren’t medically necessary.
+Indeed, the number of C-sections performed yearly has increased over 25 percent since 1971 – an increase that many holds are not only unnecessary but incredibly dangerous.

 If you or a loved one have been injured during an unnecessary medical procedure, you may be entitled to seek compensation well in excess of initial insurance offerings.
-The Illinois medical malpractice attorneys at Harvey L. Walner & Associates can meet with you free of charge to discuss your case and your rights, and help you determine the best way to get the justice you are due.
+The Illinois medical malpractice attorneys at Walner Law can meet with you free of charge to discuss your case and your rights, and help you determine the best way to get the justice you are due.

-To schedule your free consultation with an experienced Illinois medical malpractice attorney, please contact Harvey L. Walner & Associates today.
+To schedule your free consultation with an experienced Chicago attorney, please contact Walner Law today.